ayounas/kali-linux-aws/README.md

 - **Minimal IAM Permissions**: Follows least privilege principle
 - **SSM Access**: No SSH keys required for access

-## Maintenance and Updates

-To update the Kali Linux AWS Service Catalog product:

-1. Make changes to the Terraform code
-2. Update the version in the setup script (`PRODUCT_VERSION`)
-3. Run the setup script again to publish a new version

 ## Troubleshooting

 If you encounter issues: